RV Electrical Upgrade: Part 1 - Introduction & Goals

 In addition to safe techniques for designing and building the system, the quality and type of components can also have an impact on safety.
 We said from the outset that we would buy the best quality components we could, and bias towards over-speccing the system where necessary.
 The impact of this decision was we ended up buying a lot of marine-grade components which are more expensive, but the quality is undeniable.

 If you live in a huge Class A motorhome or a giant 5th wheel trailer, then this section may not be that relevant for you.
 But for us, in a 25ft travel trailer with limited space and cargo weight, keeping the system small was very important.
 Batteries in particular can be incredibly heavy.
 For example, the 80 Amp-hour (Ah) Flooed Lead Acid (FLA) deep-cycle battery that came with our RV (a fairly typical standard battery for an RV from the dealer) weighed ~50lbs - and a Flooded Lead Acid battery can only be discharged to 50% State of Charge (SoC) without damaging it, so that's 50lbs for 40Ah, or 9.6Wh/lb.

 We'll discuss what all these numbers mean later, but to put it in simple terms, our 6qt Instant Pot uses about 1,000W (or 1kW) when running in Sauté mode - the standard 50lb battery would be able to power the Instant Pot for less than half an hour before damaging the battery!

 For us, adding more batteries at this kind of weight was not an option, so we'd have to find something different.

-Spoiler Alert: Lithium batteries have an energy density more than 4 times higher than Sealed Lead Acid batteries, at a whopping 40Wh/lb!
+Spoiler Alert: Lithium batteries have an energy density more than 4 times higher than Flooded Lead Acid batteries, at a whopping 40Wh/lb!

 Whatever our end design, there will inevitably be an upfront cost - both financial, and in terms of our time to actually install everything.
 But once it's installed, we really want a system we can forget about.